** Three Updates to the original story: **

 Heather Hansen describes Tania as a ‘very happy kid.’
 “Anyone would have loved to have her as a daughter,” she says, “… an absolute dream of a child, quiet and very content.”

 And gentle.
 As children are.
 “She always wanted a hug and a kiss when I left the house.”

 “Tania loved to dance, have fun with her Barbie dolls — and play in the sand box,” Hansen added.
 She shared that her daughter and Tania spent hours in the sand box, laughing and “talking about the weirdest things … like ‘what are you going to be when you grow up?'”

 When Tania was a no-show for lunch that fateful day, Vera phoned her sister at work.
 Right off the bat, Vivian didn’t have a good feeling.
 It was unusual for Tania to not head straight home from school.

 Things just weren’t right …

-And so Vivian began to worry.
+Vivian began to worry.
 She hoped that Tania had simply gone to a friend’s house … but a mother’s intuition told her otherwise.
 Vivian drove home right away.
-When she got there, she learned that Vera had already been out looking for Tania and calling out her name.
+When she arrived, she learned that Vera had already been out looking for Tania and calling her name.

 Tania would surely be home after school, friends assured the nervous parents.
 But when Vivian dropped around to her daughter’s classroom, she got some dreadful news: Tania hadn’t returned to class.